Combination and summary of ATLAS dark matter searches interpreted in a 2HDM with a pseudo-scalar mediator using 139 fb$^{-1}$ of $\sqrt{s} = 13$ TeV $pp$ collision data: Conclusion

-Masses of the pseudo-scalar mediator $a$ are excluded up to 560~\GeV for $m_A=m_H=m_{H^{\pm}}=1.2$~\TeV, $\sin\theta=0.35$, and $\tan\beta=1.0$.
-Values of \ma up to 640~GeV are excluded for $m_A=m_H=m_{H^{\pm}}=2.0$~\TeV, $\sint=0.7$, and $\tanb=1.0$.
-The \monozll\ and \monohbb\ searches are the most sensitive analyses in this region of large heavy Higgs boson masses ($m_A=m_H=m_{H^{\pm}}$).
-Additionally, values of \mA up to 650~\GeV are excluded across the full probed \ma range.
-The \htb search is the most sensitive analysis in this low-\mA region for mediator masses above 400~\GeV.
+Additionally, the interpretation of the \htb search in the context of the \thdma allows for values of \mA up to 650~\GeV to be excluded across the full probed \ma range.
+The \htb search was not considered in any previous publications but is the most sensitive analysis in this low-\mA region for mediator masses above 400~\GeV.
+It also signficantly extends the exclusion reach in \tanb across the full probed \ma range from $\tanb\approx 0.6$ achieved via a \tttt search based on 36~\ifb to $\tanb\approx 1.2$ for the same benchmark scenario 3a in this publication.
 This highlights the importance of searches that are not classically interpreted in the context of DM in constraining more complex models of DM, such as the 2HDM+$a$.
 A statistical combination of the \monozll, \monohbb, and \htb searches is performed.
 This combination extends the sensitivity to the \thdma compared with the sensitivities derived from the individual searches across different regions of the \thdma parameter space.
-Additionally, for the first time the results of searches targeting \hlrs are used to constrain a part of previously unprobed \thdma parameter space.
+Compared to the previous summary of 36~fb$^{-1}$ results, the excluded regions in these benchmark scenarios are considerably extended.
+Nonetheless, there remains sizeable unexcluded model space, especially if the full parameter space or more general 2HDM+$a$ models are considered.
+Finally, for the first time the results of searches targeting \hlrs are used to constrain a part of previously unprobed \thdma parameter space.
 The results in this paper represent the most comprehensive set of constraints on the 2HDM+$a$ obtained by the ATLAS Collaboration to date.